NSWSESMembers/pybeacon/README.md

 * *JOB_ID* - string
     * This can take one of two forms: 12345678 or 1234-5678
     * Leading zeroes will be stripped
-* *API_ENDPOINT* - string, optional
+* *BEACON_API_URL* - string, optional
-    * If undefined, defaults to Prod Beacon.
+    * If undefined, defaults to Prod Beacon (`https://beaconapi.ses.nsw.gov.au`).
-    * The provided token must match the specified environment e.g. to retrieve a job from Train Beacon, the token must be issued by Train Identity.
+    * The provided token must match the specified environment e.g. to retrieve a job from Train Beacon, the token must have been issued by Train Identity.

 #### `jobs.acknowledge_job`